-HSAG will conduct a PQR review of 100 percent of eligible providers and 100 percent of CSBs delivering services during Round 3.
-Therefore, round 3 will consist of 614 PQRs of providers and CSBs.
-As noted above, because the target sample size is 1,200 PCRs, it is not possible to sample at least one individual from each provider.
+HSAG will conduct a PQR review of 60 percent of eligible providers and 50 percent of CSBs delivering services during Round 4 Therefore, round 4 will consist of 360 PQRs of providers and CSBs.
+As noted above, because the target sample size is 720 PCRs, it is not possible to sample at least one individual from each provider.
 Therefore, some PQRs do not have any associated PCRs in the sample.
-Specifically, the number of providers for which a PCR is not included in the sample is provided in Table 2.
+Overall, 64 providers do not have any associated PCRs in the sample.
+This is due primarily to the large number of providers who only conduct Group Residential Support <= 4 Persons services in the sample and the limited number of PCRs being performed.